pieroproietti/penguins-blog/README.md

-# Penguins' eggs - site and blog

-I'm trying to find something even more practical than the already excellent hexo to manage penguins' eggs blog.
+# Website

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ### Installation

 ```
-$ pnpm install
+$ yarn
 ```

 ### Local Development

 ```
-$ pnpm start
+$ yarn start
 ```

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.